 The Physician Payments Sunshine Act, passed in 2010, requires that drug manufacturers report all payments made to physicians to the Centers for Medicare and Medicaid Services (CMS).
 The CMS releases yearly reports in the Open Payments dataset (OPD) which have been publicly available since 2015 due to a Freedom of Information Act request made by the news organization ProPublica [6].
 CMS also releases the Medicare Part D Prescriber Public Use Files (MPDPUF) which covers approximately 1.4 billion prescriptions to 37.1 million beneficiaries and allows analysis of prescribing patterns of individual physicians [7].
 By linking the OPD and the MPDPUF, previous studies have been able to analyze the association between physician-industry payments and prescribing patterns using real-world data.
 Recent studies using these linked datasets have found associations between industry payments and brand name prescribing, regional patterns in prescribing of marketed drugs, the prescribing of newer, more expensive medications [8-11].

-While prior work has evaluated the magnitude of pharmaceutical industry payments to OBGYNs, we aim to expand this body of literature by analyzing the presence of physician-industry relationships associated with prescribing practices [12].
+While prior work has evaluated the magnitude of pharmaceutical industry payments to OBGYN physicians, we aim to expand this body of literature by analyzing the presence of physician-industry relationships associated with prescribing practices [12].

 III.
 Preliminary Studies/Progress Report: None.